01 of 06

 Think Outside the Box

 When siblings shack up, space is always at a premium — running a little short?
 Ditch the side-by-side twin set and go for a slightly less conventional arrangement.
 Installing narrow beds against a single wall opens up floor space, leaving plenty of room for play.
 Throw a few extra throw pillows along the back, and presto - your baby bunks transform into a comfy, wall-length day bench.
 You could also set the beds into a corner, arranging them head to head against a shared end table.
 Prefer something a touch more traditional?
 Go vertical!
 Good, old-fashioned bunk beds are an excellent way to save space.Continue to 4 of 6 below.

 Incorporate Signature Colors

-Having trouble settling on the perfect palette?
-If your kids can’t agree on a single color, trying having each choose a signature shade to define their space.
+Are you having trouble settling on the perfect palette?
+If your kids can’t agree on a single color, try having each choose a signature shade to define their space.
 Colors that share a similar tone work well.
 Go with a pair of pastels, or choose two bright shades like hot pink and orange.
 To create a cohesive look, incorporate each child’s chosen color as an accent for the other.
 Toss a few of your baby girl’s coral-colored throw pillows onto your oldest daughter’s signature blue bedspread, and vice versa.
-If that’s not an option, consider introducing a third shade to serve as a common accent, tying the two sides of the room together.Continue to 5 of 6 below.
+If that’s not an option, consider introducing a third shade to serve as a standard accent, tying the two sides of the room together.Continue to 5 of 6 below.

 05 of 06